Translationalimaginglab/Autosegmentor_kidney_tumors/README.md

 python AutoSegmentationGUI3DHF.py
 ```
 Acknowledgments
 This project was developed based on the expertise provided by medical professionals and researchers in the field of radiology and medical image analysis.
-Their valuable input and guidance helped create a reliable and efficient tool for kidney and renal mass segmentation in clinical practice.
+Their valuable input and guidance helped create a reliable and efficient tool for kidney and renal mass segmentation.

-Download Latest Model
-You can download the latest model from this Google Drive link.
-Once downloaded, place the model file in the same directory as the other project files.

 ## Acknowledgments
 This project was developed based on the expertise provided by medical professionals and researchers in the field of radiology and medical image analysis.
-Their valuable input and guidance helped create a reliable and efficient tool for kidney and renal mass segmentation in clinical practice.
+Their valuable input and guidance helped create a reliable and efficient tool for kidney and renal mass segmentation.

 ## References